-Pet toothpaste is often chicken or beef flavoured which may help your pet accept it.
+Do not use human toothpaste when brushing your pet’s teeth as your pet may swallow it.
+Human toothpaste is not designed to be swallowed and has ingredients that can upset your pet’s stomach.
+Pet toothpaste is often chicken or beef flavoured, which may help your pet accept it.
 Pet toothpaste is also safe if it is swallowed.
-Sometimes our pets will like the toothpaste too much!!
+Sometimes our pets will like the toothpaste too much!
 In this case we may suggest dipping the toothbrush in an oral rinse instead.

-Cats and small dogs may feel more comfortable if they can sit on their owners lap while having their teeth brushed.
+Cats and small dogs may feel more comfortable if they can sit on their owner’s lap while having their teeth brushed.

 - Get your pet used to the toothbrush by dipping it in tuna juice, chicken or beef stock or just use water.